 From here, the list goes on to include a number of other items.

-Judging by its ingredients alone, WholeHearted Grain Free dog food looks like an above-average wet product.
+Judging by its ingredients alone, WholeHearted Grain Free looks like an above-average wet dog food.

-Even when you consider the protein-boosting effect of the peas and flaxseed meal, this looks like the profile of a wet product containing a notable amount of meat.
+Free of any plant-based protein boosters, this looks like the profile of a wet product containing a significant amount of meat.

-WholeHearted Grain Free is a meat-based canned dog food using a notable amount of named meats as its main sources of animal protein, thus earning the brand 5 stars.
+WholeHearted Grain Free is a moisture-rich dog food using a significant amount of named meats as its dominant source of animal protein, thus earning the product line 5 stars.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.